TechZech/GroceryApp/README.md

 ### App Evaluation
 - **Category:** Productivity
-- **Mobile:** User can user their phone's camera to scan barcodes.
+- **Mobile:** User can use their phone's camera to scan grocery barcodes
-- **Story:** User can easily keep track of their grocery list
+- **Story:** User can easily keep track of their grocery list and inventory
-- **Market:** Anyone who buys groceries, generally 18+
+- **Market:** Targeted towards anyone who buys groceries, generally 18+
-- **Habit:** User updates the status of what's being consumed whenever they consume groceries (at least 3 times a day)
+- **Habit:** User updates the status of what's being consumed whenever they consume groceries, as well as when they buy more food
-- **Scope:** Would need to have access to the inventories of nearby grocery stores?
-App is pretty clearly defined
+- **Scope:** Would need to have access to a database of barcodes (Internet connection)

 ## Product Spec